keboola/developers-docs/extend/docker/tutorial/howto.md

 ENTRYPOINT php /home/test.php
 {% endhighlight %}

-The `COPY` command will copy the entire contents of the directory with Dockerfile into the `/home/` directory inside the image.
+The `COPY` command copies the entire contents of the folder with Dockerfile into the `/home/` folder inside the image.
 The `ENTRYPOINT` command then simply executes the file when the image is run.
 When you `docker build` and `docker run` the image, you will receive:

     Hello world from PHP file

 ## Dockerfile gotchas

 - Make absolutely sure that the *Dockerfile* script requires no interaction.
 - Each Dockerfile instruction runs in its own shell and there is no state maintained between them.
 This means that e.g. having `RUN export foo=bar` makes no sense.
-You have to use `ENV` instruction to create environment variables.
+Use `ENV` instruction to create environment variables.
-- When you look at [existing dockerfiles](https://github.com/keboola/docker-base-php70/blob/master/Dockerfile), you will realize that commands are squashed together to a [single instruction](https://github.com/keboola/docker-base-php70/blob/master/Dockerfile#L9).
-This is done because each instruction creates a *layer* and there are a limited number of layers (layers are counted for the base images too).
-However this approache makes debugging more complicated so you better start with having:
+- When you look at the [existing dockerfiles](https://github.com/keboola/docker-base-php70/blob/master/Dockerfile), you will realize that commands are squashed together to a [single instruction](https://github.com/keboola/docker-base-php70/blob/master/Dockerfile#L9).
+This is because each instruction creates a *layer* and there is a limited number of layers (layers are counted for the base images too).
+However, this approach makes debugging more complicated.
+So, you better start with having:

     RUN instruction1
     RUN instruction2